 - burns from steam

-Not all forms of safety eyewear provide the same level of protection from flying objects, chemical splashes or radiation exposure.
-Be sure to wear the appropriate protection for the type of eye hazards in your workplace.
+Not all safety eyewear provides the same level of protection from flying objects, chemical splashes or radiation exposure.
+Make sure you wear the appropriate protection for the type of eye hazards in your workplace.

 Using common sense can help protect the eyes at home.
-Following manufacturer's instructions and safety warnings will help prevent many household product-related eye injuries.
+Following manufacturer's instructions and safety warnings can prevent many household product-related eye injuries.

 - Cleaning the oven or using other strong household chemicals